ZeldaClassic/ZeldaClassic/resources/README.txt

-ZQuest Classic is free and open source software licensed under GPLv3.
+Zelda Classic is free and open source software licensed under GPLv3.
 See: https://www.gnu.org/licenses/gpl-3.0.html

-For help, see the docs folder or go to the website: https://zquestclassic.com/docs/
+For help or to download quests, go to the website: https://zeldaclassic.com

-You can get the source on GitHub: https://github.com/ZQuestClassic/ZQuestClassic
+You can get the source on GitHub: https://github.com/ZeldaClassic/ZeldaClassic